 The Soroptimist Live Your Dream Award (LYD) assists women who provide the primary source of financial support for their families by giving them the resources they need to improve their education, skills and employment prospects.
 If you are interested in submitting an application, you can do so by going to the LYD portal at:

 The instructions are easy to follow and make sure to select the Dallas, TX club so we will receive your application to review.
-Deadline for submitting application is November 15th, 2019.
+Applications are accepted August 1st – November 15th of each year.

 The Ruby Award is awarded to a woman in the community for exemplary community service.
 The monetary award is paid to the non-profit of the awardee’s choice.The Ruby Award was previously an award at the Soroptimist International of the Americas level and has been retained by the Dallas club to recognize women in the local community who serve other women.